-There may be times where your barcodes will be fraudulently used by other sellers on Amazon.
-If you are running into this issue please follow the steps below that Amazon has provided to report and resolve this.
+There may be times where a barcode will be fraudulently used by other sellers on Amazon.
+It should go without saying that this is illegal, but if you are running into this issue please follow the steps below that Amazon's legal team has provided to report and resolve this.

 Step 1: Find your certificate of authenticity that we provided in your package. **If you purchased from a different seller and did not receive a certificate of authenticity you may have run into an unfortunate situation where you were sold unverified codes, not much can be done about this.

 Step 2: Inform Amazon Seller Support of the listings that are fraudulent by clicking the link below.
 (Or use your equivalent link if you're selling internationally):